abhijit-c/LatinTranslations/Ovid/src/letter2.md

 - *aequandi* gerundive, *flecte* present imperative.
-- I beg, let your voice soften Augustas' ears for me, which is accustomed to be help for nervous plaintiffs, and bend with the accustomed sweetness of your learned speech the breast of the man comparing to those above.
+- I beg, let your voice soften Augustas' ears for me, which is accustomed to be help for nervous plaintiffs, and bend with the accustomed sweetness of your learned speech the breasts of the man comparing with those above.

 ```
 non tibi Theromedon crudusque rogabitur Atreus,